Vitamin A (Retinol)

 - Pregnant women, 14 to 18 years: 750 mcg

 - Pregnant women, 19 years and older: 770 mcg

 - Breastfeeding women, 14 to 18 years: 1,200 mcg

 - Breastfeeding women, 19 years and older: 1,300 mcg

 Because of the potential for side effects and interactions with medications, you should take dietary supplements only under the supervision of a knowledgeable health care provider.

 Taking too much vitamin A when you are pregnant can cause serious birth defects.
-Because all prenatal vitamins contain some vitamin A, you shouldn’t take a separate vitamin A supplement.
+Because all prenatal vitamins contain some vitamin A, you should not take a separate vitamin A supplement.

 Synthetic vitamin A can cause birth defects.
-Women who are pregnant or trying to become pregnant shouldn’t take this form if vitamin A.
+Women who are pregnant or trying to become pregnant shouldn't take this form of vitamin A.

 People who have liver disease or diabetes should not take vitamin A supplements without their doctor's supervision.